ncoghlan/misc/notes/python3/questions_and_answers.rst

   for their own reasons being strongly encouraged by their users to offer it (sometimes in the form of code contributions, other times in the form of tracker issues, mailing list posts and blog entries)
+* interesting new implementations/variants like MyPy and MicroPython taking advantage of the removal of legacy behaviour to target the leaner Python 3 language design rather than trying to handle the full backwards compatibility implications of implementing Python 2
 * developers complaining that the core development team isn't being aggressive enough in forcing the community to migrate promptly rather than allowing the migration to proceed at its own pace (!)